 5 Best Marijuana Strains for Crohn’s Disease

-If you are wondering which marijuana strains can assist with minimizing the painful and uncomfortable symptoms of Crohn’s Disease, here are 5 types that might be the right fit:
+If you are wondering which marijuana strains can assist with minimizing the painful and uncomfortable symptoms of Crohn’s disease, here are 5 types that might be the right fit:

-1. Chemo Marijuana Strain (indica)
+1) Chemo Marijuana Strain (Indica)

-2. Hash Plant Marijuana Strain (indica)
+2) Hash Plant Marijuana Strain (indica)

-3. Lemon Jack Marijuana Strain (sativa)
+3) Lemon Jack Marijuana Strain (sativa)

-4. Golden Pineapple Marijuana Strain (hybrid)
+4) Golden Pineapple Marijuana Strain (hybrid)

-5. K2 Marijuana Strain (hybrid)
+5) K2 Marijuana Strain (hybrid)

-Final Thoughts About Marijuana and Crohn’s Disease
+Final Thoughts on the Best Marijuana Strains for Crohn’s Disease